MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/one-version.md

 ### What options are available to help minimize the impact on my Commerce cloud components?

 Commerce cloud components require the same downtime as Dynamics 365 headquarters.
-In an upcoming release, the Retail Cloud Scale Unit (RCSU) are available to reduce and further schedule updates to your deployment.
+In an upcoming release, the Retail Cloud Scale Unit (RCSU) is available to reduce and further schedule updates to your deployment.
 For more information about RCSU, see the published release information on our [documentation](/business-applications-release-notes/October18/dynamics365-retail/planned-features) and [release notes](/business-applications-release-notes/?panel=products1#pivot=products) sites.

 ### Will there be options to take individual hotfixes for my Commerce solution components?